Hero Image

 Employers and employees will often hold “without prejudice “conversations, allowing both parties to negotiate and mitigates the risk of the discussion later being referred to in a personal grievance.

-Example of “Without Prejudice” in the Workplace
+Example of “Without Prejudice” in the workplace

 “Without prejudice” conversations often take place between an employer and employee while a settlement agreement is being negotiated.